akash02-das/form-validator-project/README.md

 - Create form UI
 - Show error messages under specific inputs
-- checkRequired() to accept array of inputs
-- checkLength() to check min and max length
+- checkUsername() to check username field
 - checkEmail() to validate email with regex
+- checkPassword() and checkPassword2() to check password fields
+- checkLength() to check min and max length of fields
 - checkPasswordsMatch() to match confirm password